AlumiumFoil/projectsynesthesia/README.md

 ## Features

-- Records 3 seconds of audio from the user's microphone.
+- Allows file upload for mp3, mp4, wav, flac, ogg, m4a, aac files.
-- Sends recorded audio to the Flask backend using `FormData`.
+- Sends uploaded audio to the Flask backend using `FormData`.
 - Provides a `/api/health` endpoint to confirm the backend is running.
-- Provides a `/api/generate` endpoint as the future entry point for audio processing and image generation.
+- Provides a `/api/generate` endpoint that processes audio and prompts an AI model for image generation.
 - Runs as a desktop-style app window through `flaskwebgui`.

 ## Project Structure